Avinash7223/bharatinten/README.md

+# Bharatinten Internship Details Repository

+This repository acts as a centralized hub for documenting my internship journey at Bharatinten.
+It provides comprehensive details about the internship program, including key experiences and learning outcomes.
+Additionally, it contains documentation for all two mini-projects that I completed during my tenure.
+Each mini-project is extensively documented, showcasing the skills I developed, the technologies employed, and the results achieved.
+This repository not only serves as a testament to my contributions during the internship but also demonstrates my ability to excel in a professional setting while delivering impactful projects.

 # HTML, CSS, JS (Auto Refresh)

 This template is a starter for building a website with HTML, CSS and JS, powered by [Vite](https://vitejs.dev/).
 HTML provides the basic structure, CSS controls formatting, and JavaScript controls the behavior of different elements.